sindhuparusha225/Fairness-AI-Dashboard/README.md

 ---

-## ⚠️ Limitation
+## Limitations

-Currently, fairness metrics are manually entered and visualized.
+- Fairness metrics are currently manually entered instead of computed directly from model predictions
-Future improvements would include automated metric computation from real model predictions.
+- Bias mitigation techniques are not yet integrated

 ---